NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Starts up three frames later (ends same time) with three frames less super freeze (TODO: 3 or 5?)
     - Small subbable window now exists as a result
     - Is grabbable for the first 26 frames after super freeze (hitbox appears on 29)
+- RB
+    - Does 18 damage up from 12, to match ring 8A(B)
+    - Active hitbox frames 3 to the end are an untechable mid
 - RA has defense frames and can be grabbed during airborne frames
 - GRKnJ
     - Summons a 6A monster that hits for a small bounce